box/developer.box.com/content/guides/box-ai/index.md

 Box Notes uses Box AI to generate text and refine the already existing note content.
 For details, see [Box AI for Notes][boxainotes].

+## Supported languages

+Box AI works in a number of languages including English, Japanese, French, Spanish, and many more.
+However, the underlying models are primarily trained on English language documents.
+This means that prompts in other languages may return answers of lower quality than in English.
+Tests have shown satisfactory results for summarizing, checking grammar and spelling, and answering questions, but bear in mind that the results may be different than in English.

 [boxainotes]: https://support.box.com/hc/en-us/articles/22198577315347-Box-AI-for-Notes
 [boxaidocs]: https://support.box.com/hc/en-us/articles/22158484213267-Box-AI-for-Documents